 C. A BETTER SOCIETY

-Parenting today relates and is connected to a good society tomorrow; they are intrinsically intertwined in Scripture.
-It follows that Public Servants not only give attention to their own parenting skills but to lawmaking that helps parents achieve their God-given responsibility.
+Parenting today relates and is connected to a good society tomorrow; the two are intrinsically intertwined in Scripture.
+It follows that public servants not only give attention to their own parenting skills but to lawmaking that helps parents achieve their God-given responsibility.

 V. THE RESULTS OF BAD PARENTING